01 of 11

 03 of 11

 Handprints and Footprints at Grauman's Chinese Theatre, 1953

 In 1953, Marilyn Monroe starred with Jane Russell in the film Gentlemen Prefer Blondes.
 As is still common today, the film's stars made their imprint in the Grauman's Chinese Theatre and included the name of the film scrawled across their side-by-side prints.

 A small plaque on the fountain beside the north wall quotes Marilyn Monroe: "I used to go to Grauman's Chinese Theatre and try to fit my foot in a celebrity impression. it really meant to me that anything is possible... almost."
 Coins collected from the courtyard fountain are donated to Hollygrove.Continue to 4 of 11 below.

 Joe DiMaggio and Marilyn Monroe's San Francisco Home, 1954

-On January 15, 1954, Marilyn Monroe (age 27) married baseball player Joe DiMaggio (age 39) at San Francisco's City Hall.
+On January 15, 1954, Marilyn Monroe (now age 27) married baseball player Joe DiMaggio (age 39) at San Francisco's City Hall.
 They lived for a time in this house in the Marina District.
 It's at 2150 Beach Street.

-You can find an amusing account of the marriage at Museum of the City of San Francisco - near the bottom of the page - and it includes a photo of the newlyweds.Continue to 5 of 11 below.
+You can find an amusing account of the marriage, at the Virtual Museum of the City of San Francisco - near the bottom of the page - and it includes a photo of the newlyweds.Continue to 5 of 11 below.

 05 of 11